+7 Pope Benedict XVI, Deus caritas est, 5.

-Pope Benedict XVI, Deus caritas est, 5.
+- 10 Pope Benedict XVI, Deus caritas est, 5.

-$^{\rm II}$ St. John Paul II, Message to Health Workers, Phoenix, Arizona, 1987.
+- 11 St. John Paul II, Message to Health Workers, Phoenix, Arizona, 1987.

-Fourth Lateran Council (1215), DS, 801.
+- 12 Fourth Lateran Council (1215), DS, 801.

-&lt;sup>13 St. Irenaeus, Adversus haereses 5.13.1.
-International Theological Commission, Some 14 Current Questions in
+- Eschatology (1992), 1.2.5.

-Romans 11:29.
+- 14 Romans 11:29.

-&lt;sup>15 Genesis 1:27.
+- 15 Genesis 1:27.

-&lt;sup>16 CCC, 355, 369.
+- 16 CCC, 355, 369.
+17 CCC, 2332.

-&lt;sup>17 CCC, 2332.
+- 18 DSM-5, 451.

-&lt;sup>18 DSM-5, 451.
+- 10 DSM-5, 451.

-&lt;sup>19 Fourteenth Ordinary General Assembly of the Synod of Bishops, Relatio finalis (24 October 2015), 58; Pope Francis, Amoris laetitia, 56.
+19 Fourteenth Ordinary General Assembly of the Synod of Bishops, Relatio finalis (24 October 2015), 58; Pope Francis, Amoris laetitia, 56.

-&lt;sup>20 In Catholic moral theology, the term "disordered" has a particular meaning which may not be identical with how the term is used by psychologists and medical professionals.
+20 In Catholic moral theology, the term "disordered" has a particular meaning which may not be identical with how the term is used by psychologists and medical professionals.
 According to the Catholic moral tradition, every inclination, desire, and action is ordered to some particular purpose or end (i.e., consuming medicine is ordered toward health; sexual relations are ordered toward unity between spouses and procreation; etc.).
 Any inclination, desire, or action which impedes this purpose is considered "disordered" (i.e., the inclination to take medicine in order to commit suicide; or engaging in contraceptive sexual relations).
-Since the purpose of the body (as given by God) and the soul is to be united
+Since the purpose of the body (as given by God) and the soul is to be united forever in the presence of God, an inclination which disrupts this unity-such as an experienced tension between natal sex and "gender"-would be considered "disordered."
+Note well that it is the inclination, desire, or action that is disordered, not the inherent dignity of the person.
+On the relationship between the concept of "disorder" and the dignity of the person, see CCC, 2358 and the Sacred Congregation for the Doctrine of the Faith, Persona Humana: Declaration on Certain Questions Concerning Sexual Ethics.